ufal/ParlaStats/documentation/ProgDoc.md

             - This method is no longer used.
             - It iterates through the `query_file` executing the debugging queries and printing their results.
         - **`__initialize_database()`**
-            - Method which creates the tables within database if the `--create_tables` flag is set.
+            - Method which creates the tables within the database if the `--create_tables` flag is set.
             - Uses the `DatabaseCommunication.DatabaseTableCreator` to do so.
         - **`main()`**
-            - Main method of the mainDriver class.
+            - Main method of the `mainDriver` class.
-            - Uses `xml.dom.minidom` to parse the Corpus root and represent it as tree like data structure.
+            - Uses `xml.dom.minidom` to parse the Corpus root and represent it as a tree-like data structure.
-            - Then finds references to relevant files, from which the information should be extracted.
+            - Then find references to relevant files, from which the information should be extracted.
-            - Uses above described methods to extract the information about speakers, organisations and speeches and `databaseInserter` to store the extracted data to the database.
+            - Uses the above-described methods to extract information about speakers, organizations and speeches and `databaseInserter` to store the extracted data in the database.
             - *parameters:*
                 - `create_tables` - `bool` flag signalizing the need to create tables before inserting the information.
-## 3. Api
+## 3. API
-- A command line interface between the database and user.
+- A command line interface between the database and the user.
-- Implemented in the form of client-server.
+- Implemented in the form of a client-server.
-- Client and Server communicate with each other using `json` queries and responses.
+- Client and Server communicate with each other using JSON queries and responses.
-- For how the json queries should be structured, please see the <a href="https://github.com/ufal/ParlaStats/blob/main/api/example_queries/json_query_Structure.md">query structure</a> documentation.
+- For how the JSON queries should be structured, please see the <a href="https://github.com/ufal/ParlaStats/blob/main/api/example_queries/json_query_Structure.md">query structure</a> documentation.
 - The query structure is designed in such a way that it is easy to target multiple databases (multiple corpora) with the same query, eliminating the need to make the same query multiple times for each database.
 - Some of them however have to be targeted for singular databases (Queries asking about specific politicians)
 ### 3.1 Server (Server2_1.py)
 - A script implementing the functionality of the server.
-- Main purpose is to serve as "middle station" between the client and PostgreSQL database server:
+- The main purpose is to serve as a "middle station" between the client and the PostgreSQL database server:
-    - **1.** Receive the json query from a client.
+    - **1.** Receive the JSON query from a client.
-    - **2.** Construct the SQL query from the JSON query with respect to predefined join criterions.
+    - **2.** Construct the SQL query from the JSON query according to predefined join criteria.
     - **3.** Forward the SQL query to the PostgreSQL server.
     - **4.** Get the response(s) from PostgresSQL server.
     - **5.** JSON-ify the response(s) and send them back to client